 When should my child first see the dentist?

 If you don’t have older kids, we encourage you to make an appointment for a “happy visit.”
-This serves the same purpose – your child comes in to meet us and get used to the new faces, sights and sounds of a dental office.
+This visit serves the same purpose – your child comes in to meet us and get used to the new faces, sights, and sounds of a dental office.
 We may take a look at their teeth if they’re receptive, but we don’t usually plan on doing any dental work during these early visits.

 Is it time for your child’s first dental visit?
 Please call Thomas Family Dentistry, and we’ll be happy to arrange a time for you to bring your child in to meet us!